ghprmerge

 • Evaluate readiness (checks, conflicts, branch status)

-• If --merge and PR is valid: attempt merge
+• If PR is valid: attempt merge

 • Record result immediately